Tankie: In the United Kingdom

 After the Prague Spring, the term was used to describe Communist party members of Western countries who had supported the invasion of Czechoslovakia by Warsaw Pact states, of which Czechoslovakia was a member.
 It was also used in the 1980s to describe the uncritical support the Morning Star gave to the Soviet intervention in Afghanistan.
-According to Christina Petterson, "Politically speaking, tankies regard past and current socialist systems as legitimate attempts at creating communism, and thus have not distanced themselves from Stalin, China, etc."
+By that time, the party was split between the reform-minded eurocommunist wing of the CPGB and the traditionalist, pro-Soviet group; the latter continued to be labelled tankies, which led to much of the internal politics of the CPGB being viewed along the lines of "tankies versus 'Euros.

-The term continued to be used into the 1980s, especially in relation to the split between the reform-minded eurocommunist wing of the CPGB and the traditionalist, pro-Soviet group, the latter continuing to be labelled tankies.
 The term is sometimes used within the Labour Party as slang for a politically old-fashioned leftist.
 Alastair Campbell reported a conversation about modernising education, in which Tony Blair said: "I'm with George Walden on selection."
 Campbell recalled: "DM [David Miliband] looked aghast ...
 [Blair] said when it came to education, DM and I were just a couple of old tankies."
 In 2015, Boris Johnson referred to Jeremy Corbyn and the left wing of the Labour Party as "tankies and trots", the latter referring to Trotskyism.
 (Note: "The Trots" also puns on UK slang for diarrhea, as one has to repeatedly "trot" to the toilet.)

 In the 2006 play Rock 'n' Roll by the Anglo-Czech author Tom Stoppard, the character Max, based on Eric Hobsbawm, discusses with Stephen what to read to hear what is happening in the communist party, after the fall of the Berlin Wall and collapse of communist regimes in Eastern Europe.
 Their options are Marxism Today and the daily newspaper, the Morning Star:

 MAX: Marxism Today?
 It's not so much the Eurocommunism.
 In the end it was the mail order gifts thing.
 I couldn't take the socks with little hammers and sickles on them.